Milswanca/VertexAnimationDocumentation/docs/sequencer-integration.md

 # Sequencer Integration (WIP)

-The Vertex Animation Toolset integrates with Unreal Engine's Sequencer for cinematic control of vertex animations.
+The Vertex Animation Studio integrates with Unreal Engine's Sequencer for cinematic control of vertex animations.

 ## How to Use VA Animations in Sequencer